 2. Mokume shibori

-Here I used the linen thread to sew 6 parallel rows of stitching, pulled it up and the effect can be clearly seen.
+Here I have used the linen thread to sew 6 parallel rows of stitching, pulled it up and the effect can be clearly seen.
 The thread thickness has resulted in the shadow of the rows of stitching to be visible.
 OK but not what I wanted to see.

 3. Felt flower